 Grounds for Divorce

 There are three separate grounds for divorce according to state law.
 When a petitioner files for divorce, they must allege which of these grounds they are relying on.
-A seasoned attorney in the area could advise the individual filing for divorce on the grounds that best fits their situation.
+A seasoned Manhattan divorce attorney could advise the individual filing for divorce on the grounds that best fits their situation.

 While the term “no-fault divorce” is not found under state law, the grounds of incompatibility essentially qualify.
 By seeking a divorce based on incompatibility, the petitioner is not required to prove that the other side was at fault for the dissolution of the marriage.
 However, proof of fault could still be used when it comes to the division of assets.